c2FmZQ/tlsproxy/README.md

     *   `refreshInterval`: Duration.
 Re-authentication interval.
     *   `endpoint`: String.
 URL for passkey authentication.
     *   `domain`: String.
 Domain for user identities.
+    *   `trustedIssuers`: List of `TrustedIssuer` objects.
+Defines external issuers whose tokens are accepted when using this provider.

     **Example (Passkey with Google OpenID Connect for initial authentication):**